Snow whitening strips are the newest edition to the Snow teeth whitening family. They're officially called The Magic Strips and for good reason.

 Snow teeth whitening strip reviews

 You know what we think about Snow whitening strips; now let's see what other reviewers have to say.
-Of course, you should take these reviews with a grain of salt because they are from the Snow website.
+Of course, you should take these reviews with a pinch of salt because they are from the Snow website.

 “It's awesome that they dissolve on your teeth, although there was a bit of goo left behind.
 I've only used them once but I feel optimistic that they will whiten.”Dentaly.org product tester